Connectivity & OTA

 • All CLI commands execute in loop() via deferred processing (not inside the PubSubClient callback).
 This prevents keepalive timeouts on slow operations like LittleFS writes.

-• Full config replacement: use cli/file.write with path /config.json + cli/config.reload.
+• Full config replacement: use cli/fs.write with path /config.json + cli/config.reload.

 Modules and Lua scripts can add further subscriptions via MQTTClient::subscribe() or MQTT.publish() / EventBus.subscribe().